Steve-Mcl/node-red-contrib-image-tools/README.md

 node-red-contrib-image-tools
 ============================

-A <a href="http://nodered.org" target="_new">Node-RED</a> node to perform functions on images and decode 2D barcodes.
+A <a href="http://nodered.org" target="_new">Node-RED</a> node to perform functions on images and decode barcodes.

 FEATURES
 --------
 * image viewer node
   * View images in the node-red editor (for preview / debug purposes)
-  * **Full credit** to [rikukissa](https://github.com/rikukissa) and [dceejay](https://github.com/dceejay) for the excellent [node-red-contrib-image-output](https://github.com/rikukissa/node-red-contrib-image-output) on which this is heavily based.
+  * **Full credit** to [rikukissa](https://github.com/rikukissa) and [dceejay](https://github.com/dceejay) for the excellent [node-red-contrib-image-output](https://github.com/rikukissa/node-red-contrib-image-output) on which the "image viewer node" is heavily based.
 (Copy of MIT license included in src files as requested)
-  * Features include ability to send jimp image, buffer, base64 string, file name,
+  * Features include ability to display a jimp image, buffer, file name, base64 string, Data URL, Image URL.
   * Works in Internet Explorer (IE11 tested)